 How to know if salmon sashimi is fresh or not:

 - Smell: Bring a slice to your nose.
 Does it smell normal – fishy or salty?
 Does it smell weird?
 Avoid it!

 - Appearance: Fresh sashimi looks shiny with a jewel-like appearance.

 - Color: As long as the color of your fish is vibrant, it’s good to go.

 - Shape: Poke it!
 Does it return to its original state?
 If so, then it’s actually a solid, fresh piece of fish.

-As you can see, salmon sashimi is a total game changer when it comes to your nutritional intake and overall health.
+As you can see, salmon sashimi is a total game-changer when it comes to your nutritional intake and overall health.
 Incorporating it on the regular can make a significant impact on your body.
 So, what are you waiting for?
-Enjoy your salmon sashimi, FRESH sashimi.
+We recommend Oshen Salmon to enjoy your salmon sashimi, FRESH sashimi.
 Bon Appétit!